Sick To The Stomach

 It was my dream job – politics and public relations mixed into one position.
 It was turning out to be my nightmare as well.
 Bittersweet is it not when what you desire changes into the one thing you need to get away from the quickest?
 Work anxiety was slowly eating away at my insides – boss-related stress and anxiety – and that morning it was ready to devour my entire gut.
+Maybe I should have visited my florida green sooner, as marijuana is known to therapeutic benefits for people suffering from anxiety.
 I felt like I tried everything to get over my anxiety.
 Until I was recommended to look into the use of medical marijuana.
 I don’t want to be feeling anxious every time I get into work for no reason.
 I might give this a go is the marijuana packaging is improved.
 Especially at work, the concealment of a product like this is essential.
 I don’t want the product to fall onto the ground and everyone to ask me any questions.
 This will surely make my anxiety even worse.

 Get To Know Yourself